DerekYang2/FluentDL/README.md

 ## Authentication

-Before using the application, head over to the settings page through the sidebar.
+Whether you need authentication or not depends on the sources you use and the features you need.

 ### Searches
 Searching/conversions between Deezer, Qobuz, and Youtube do not require authentication.

 If you are logged into the Spotify web player, you will not need to authenticate.
 Authentication tokens are automatically grabbed from cookies.

-However, if you are not logged into the web player or there are auth issues, you may resort to developer API tokens.
-This method is guaranteed to work.
-These tokens (client ID and client secret) can be created for free through the Spotify Developer Dashboard.
-For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
+However, if this method fails for whatever reason, you can resort to the more reliable Spotify authentication method described [in the Wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.
 You do not have re-enter credentials each time because they are stored locally.
 Note that tokens expire or may occasionally become invalid due to web-player changes.